CluckeyMcCormick/fictional-guacamole/scripts/Blender/README.md

 weapon sprites doesn't impact the Pawn sprites.

-This is a bit bonkers, but it allows us to match any pawn sprite with any weapon, PROVIDED there is nowmorphological changes.
+This is a bit bonkers, but it allows us to match any pawn sprite with any weapon, PROVIDED there is no morphological changes.
 In other words, this strategy works as long as there's no change in the actual shape of the models - just the color of the models.

 This script is what enables that crazy strategy, via Blender's compositing system and the 'Cycles' rendering system (it only works with 'Cycles').
-When ran, it presents the user with several options - mask out the weapon, mask out the Pawn, disable node rendering, or cancel any operations.
+When ran, it presents the user with several options - render the only weapon by masking it, render only the Pawn, or to render both the Pawn and the weapon, or cancel any operations.

-Right now, masking out the Pawn is what we use to make weapon sprites.
-Pawn sprites are made by moving the weapon out of frame, NOT by masking out the weapon.
-Masking out the weapon is provided as more of an example, or a curiosity - it may be deleted in the future.
+**WARNING!** There is an acknowledged issue with this script that I'm not sure how to fix - to connect nodes in the "Compositor" screen, we need to connect the "IndexOB" output to the "ID Value" input.
+We can only do this programmatically by saving the index values.
+However, I've noticed that passes keep getting added and removed because... some reason.
+It's got to be me doing it but I'm not sure how.
+Anyway, this means the script might not correctly connect the nodes, resulting in nothing rendering at all.
+Manually connecting the "IndexOB" and "ID Value" slots will fix it.

 ### Animations
 The animation directory contains our individual animations - one script, one